FISCAL SPONSORSHIP GUIDELINES

 - We can consider projects originating from other countries only if there is a U.S.-based project director (i.e., a co-production) who will be the primary point of contact.
 There will also need to be a U.S. bank account.

 Docs In Progress approaches Fiscal Sponsorship very seriously.
+The quickest turnaround is generally within 6 weeks upon submission.
 Extending our nonprofit status to a film project is not something we can take lightly since we are ultimately accountable to the IRS for any funds which are raised under our name.
 That is why have a thorough application and review process before we can accept a project into our Fiscal Sponsorship Program.
-The quickest turnaround to be expected would be within 6 weeks after one of our two annual deadlines (March 1 or October 1).

 MAY I POST ONLINE OR IN GRANT APPLICATIONS THAT I HAVE APPLIED FOR FISCAL SPONSORSHIP FROM DOCS IN PROGRESS?